bilals08/BEye-Blind_Assistance_Using_Deep_Learning/ReadMe.md

 ## Usage :

-To use a model for training or prediction, place the architectures files in the model's notebook folder.
+To use a model for training or prediction, place the utils files in the model's notebook folder.

 ## Training :